hackalog/hackalog.github.io/_posts/2020-01-20-virtualenvs.md

 So take your pick. `requirements.txt`, `setup.cfg`, `MANIFEST.in`,
 `Pipfile`, `environment.yml`.
 They could all be thought of as *standard*.

+### In Short: Know Your Use Case

+There are a **lot** of ways to do python packaging.
+This is because there are a lot of different use cases out there.
+I think it's important to know the strengths and weaknesses of each of the choices before heading out and advocating for one or the other.
+For instance, we standardized on `conda` in EasyData for a variety of reasons.
+It's the best tool for our particular application **right now**, but we're always ready to revisit that assumption.
+Hopefully you will be, too.

+And for goodness sake, don't go and invent your own environment manager until you're positive the existing choices won't do the trick for you.
+This list is long enough already.

 [warrick-pipenv]: https://chriswarrick.com/blog/2018/07/17/pipenv-promises-a-lot-delivers-very-little/ "Pipenv: promises a lot, delivers very little"
 [reddit-pipenv]: https://np.reddit.com/r/Python/comments/8jd6aq/why_is_pipenv_the_recommended_packaging_tool_by/ "The Reddit thread that killed the 'Pipenv is official' claim"